sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 - Open the print window and select print to pdf instead of printer and select booklet mode.
 - That will make it a booklet of A4 size with 2 A5 pages in each A4 page.
 Print it.
 - Fold or cut it in the middle.

+Binding -

+- can use a multi hole punch (eg spiral binding) plus good twine to bind books.
+Simple, fast, long lasting and replaceable.
 - Bind it.
 Paste the cover.
   - Can make A4 covers and cut the excess book - Since, A4 photo papers are readily available.
     So, book becomes little smaller than A5.